refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 In Refine, a **resource** is a central concept representing an **entity**, which ties together various aspects of your application.

-They typically refers to a data entity, like `products`, `blogPosts`, or `orders`.
+It typically refers to a data entity, like `products`, `blogPosts`, or `orders`.

-Resource definitions allows you to manage your application in a structured way, abstracting complex operations into simpler actions through various **providers** and **UI integrations**.
+Resource definitions allow you to manage your application in a structured way, abstracting complex operations into simpler actions through various **providers** and **UI integrations**.

 A typical resource definition looks like this: